 The UCSF-Stanford CERSI postdoctoral fellowship is an experiential program that will provide our most outstanding postdocs with unique immersion experiences in regulatory science research.
 Support for the fellowship program will be provided by both financial and in-kind contributions from UCSF-Stanford CERSI Industrial Affiliates and Board members, by institutional funds (including gifts) from UCSF and Stanford, and, when funds are available, by the FDA.

 Our objective is that each fellow should have a sufficient foundation and breadth in their training to engage in and serve as an ambassador for regulatory science research and education.
 During the program, Fellows will receive a monthly stipend commensurate with education level and experience.
-The Fellows will spend the first year at UCSF or Stanford, and in years 2-3, when projects are available, Fellows have an opportunity to train with industry and/or FDA.
+The Fellows will spend the first year at UCSF or Stanford, and in year 2, when projects are available, Fellows have an opportunity to train at the FDA.
+At the end of the fellowship, program faculty will help the fellow identify and consider options for further training (or employment) in industry, academia or government.
 The fellowship components are: